ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 {:.list.list-positive}

 * **The right type of soil** – potted orchid flowers require a special type of soil.
 It should be highly absorbent as well as provide enough air for the roots.
-The best choice in this case is purchasing a special orchid potting mix.
+The best choice, in this case, is purchasing a special orchid potting mix.
 You can also prepare your own mixture.

 {:.distinction.distinction-information}